radiocosmology/alpenhorn/demo/demo-script.md

 ```
 It still lists no corrupt files on `demo_storage1`.
 This is because alpenhorn
 doesn't normally automatically detect corruption to files it is managing.
 You
-can turn on "auto-verify" on a node, but that can be I/O expensive, and should be
+can turn on "auto-verify" on a node, but that won't result in instantaneous detection
-used with caution.
+of corruption either, and can be I/O expensive, (and, so, should be used with caution).

-In some cases, file corruption can be detected by alenhorn when copying an unexpectedly corrupt
+In some cases, file corruption will be detected by alenhorn when copying an unexpectedly corrupt
 file from one node to another.
 For now, we can manually request a verification of the file.
 We'll do this by requesting verifciation for the entire acqusition, even though we've only
 corrupted one of the files.

-To request verifcation of all files in the acqusition, run:
+To request verifcation of all files in the acqusition on the node `demo_storage1`, run:
 ```
 alpenhorn node verify --all --acq=2025/02/21 demo_storage1
 ```